nagaozen/markdown-it-toc-done-right/README.md

 1. `(C1)` Invalidates your HTML at [Nu Html Checker](https://validator.w3.org/nu/).
 Using those plugins you will inject the "ERROR: No `p` element in scope but a `p` end tag seen." to your page.
 1. `(C2)` Throw HTML5 semantics away.
 One of the reasons for the tag `<nav>` to exists is [exactly to be used as a container for table of contents](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/Using_HTML_sections_and_outlines#Problems_solved_by_HTML5).
 Semantic is great for SEO and Accessibility.
 If you, like me, care about SEO and Accessibility you can't use those plugins.

 Of course that neither of the above arguments degrades your presentation, but as a coach that trains people to be A-grade web developers to work with very sensitive data (_i.e._ money and credit card) it doesn't make sense for me to keep any one of these plugins.
-Another very common `(C1)` mistake that can be found in the wild is using an optional regular expression to work match the placeholder in the source, but using a hard-coded `charCodeAt` value to reject a token.
+Another very common `(C1)` mistake that can be found in the wild is using an optional regular expression to match the placeholder in the source, but using a hard-coded `charCodeAt` value to reject a token.
 Finally, `(C3)` is also a concern since the prevalence of unescaped HTML is currently very high; opening your page to XSS and other HTML injection security vulnerabilities.

 The only other plugin that addresses `(C2)` and `(C3)` found is `markdown-it-toc-x3`.
 It's made because the author also noted `(C2)` and addresses `(C3)` by always using `markdown-it token.attrSet(k,v)`, but I've technical `(D1)` and philosophical `(D2)` disagreements with the code:

 1. `(D1)`, the approach is very obscure: `(i)` cloning the argument `md` into `md2`, using it to render `heading_open next token` into something that needs to be slugified, stripped and will generate more tokens to be concatenated with token.children; `(ii)` hard-coding `<svg>` into it?; `(iii)` building a string representation of the TOC to `md2` parse and get the tokens back?
 Really?
 I feel it's a bit hard to maintain code like that.
 1. `(D2)` composability, do one thing and do it well.
 If a plugin could be broken in two plugins, it should be broken. `+1` for maintenance.

 And those are the "why"s of `markdown-it-toc-done-right`.
-It protects you by HTML enconding critical points `(C3)` ✓, outputs a nice semantic tag `nav` with an WAI-ARIA landmark `role="navigation"` saving you from [this kind of issue](https://github.com/w3c/aria/issues/534) `(C2)` ✓ and get the job done with an über simple approach `(C1)` ✓.
+It protects you by HTML enconding critical points `(C3)` ✓, outputs a nice semantic tag `nav` which works the same as WAI-ARIA landmark `role="navigation"` saving you from [this kind of issue](https://github.com/w3c/aria/issues/534) `(C2)` ✓ and get the job done with an über simple approach `(C1)` ✓.

 ## How it works?